guardian/zuora-invoice-write-offs/README.md

 ## Getting started

+1. Add an input.csv file with a list of account ids for processing.
-1. Set the following configuration values as environment variables: `ZuoraUser`, `ZuoraPass`, `ZuoraUrl`
+2. Set the following configuration values as environment variables: `ZuoraUser`, `ZuoraPass`, `ZuoraUrl`
-2. Use `sbt run` to start the script.
+3. Use `sbt run` to start the script.
-3. Check the log file for failures/successes.
+4. Check the log file for failures/successes.